tiepdotme/loudas.com-website/_posts/2020-05-06-The-crazy-start-to-2020.md

 * Susan Trodden and I have reconnected, that's super cool!
 * I've started a new hobby ( [I'm on a Boat Motherf*cker]({% post_url 2020-02-28-Im-on-a-Boat-Motherfucker %}) )

-I realise I have friends that love me (I'm talking about you Matt, Neville, Warren, Paula, Sarah, Susan, Teresa, Carmen, Lyndsay, Aleks, Mark, Phillippa, Adam .. the list goes on)
+I realise I have friends that love me (You lot know who you are)
 I have family that loves me (Ash, Georgia, Matt, Karen, Tori, Lyndon, Wendy, Marion)

 #### March